Automattic/jetpack/projects/plugins/jetpack/to-test.md

 ````

 ### Jetpack Forms
-Jetpack Forms evolve very quickly, and the Form block should get attention from testers in every release.
-This time there are changes as well.
-One of them is the update for Forms child blocks to allow any transformation between the blocks:
+Jetpack Forms continues to improve with changes in this release.
+One change is an update for Forms child blocks to allow any transformation between the blocks:

 - Create a post, add a Form block, and select a template
 - Select a child block and use the Transform To option to transform the current block into other blocks